 Me to Millenial’s mum and the PCPF: “I’m sorry that you’re offended, but I don’t believe that the action’s racist because my intention wasn’t racist.
 The point is that until they reach a certain developmental level, children don’t use distinctive physical traits to categorise people, but they do at school age.
 And, if your son, Millenial, doesn’t see physical differences between people, he probably needs an optometrist.”

 The remaining guests were resoundingly PCPF- complicit in their silence.
 It goes without saying that the offense was mutual, and the evening didn’t go well.

 PCPF members often confuse microaggression with category-formation

 Microaggression is often confused with the essentiall human tendency to form categories.
 We humans are prewired to assign things in our world to groups.
 For example, instead of remembering the details for each dog that they see, even very young children can class furry things that wag their tails and run after tennis balls as belonging to the category: Dog.
 And, it goes without saying that children form more and more categories as they get older.
 Toddlers can often form categories by about 16-18 months of age.
 They may notice sex differences, and then at about school age, they can categories people on the basis of skin colour.
 It’s not that they judge others on the basis of race.
 Category-formation and valued judgements are not the same thing.
-Is it a valued, racist judgment to predict that Mrs. Zhang is Chinese?
+Is it a valued, racist judgment to predict that caucasian (no offense intended) Mrs. Zhang is not Chinese?